sjeastwood/pi-arduino-robot/README.md

 - 2 Push buttons will select course or fine adjustments of the selected motor.
 - Pushing on the Joystick will initiate the final motor for grabbing with the claw.
 - LCD screen will display current motor selected.
+- Later on: Pi Camera to be used with OpenCV for object/colour identification

+## Current Progress

+Code building blocks for motor control is down.
+OpenCV will be investigated later after manual robot control is done.

+Physical construction of robot arm and circuit is the present focus

+### Physical Construction

+Will be built using an acquired aluminum Robotic Arm from Ebay consisting of motor brackets, and a clamp claw.
+Six servo motors are used for six degrees of freedom.

 ### Planned Robot Stages